-In paper two the exam was conducted both in a computer-based mode as well as pen and paper-based mode.
+In paper 2 the exam was conducted both in a computer-based mode as well as pen and paper-based mode.
 Mathematics and General Aptitude test was conducted online whereas the drawing test was conducted in offline mode.

 General Aptitude section consisted of tricky questions.
 There were questions based on topics such as identifying 3D objects and shapes.
 There were general knowledge questions as well and candidates were asked details about the location of places which had architectural importance.
 They were also asked the full form of important words and more.
 There was a total of fifty questions which carried four marks each.

 Candidates can get a more comprehensive analysis of the JEE Main 2019 question paper by visiting the given link.
 Here, JEE aspirants will find an in-depth analysis of both the papers including, the number of questions from each subject, weightage of marks as well as details about the important chapters that were covered in the exam.
 Students will find a complete overview